-The longest nontechnical word that wasn’t made up and most people can agree upon as being a “real” word is the 28-letter antidisestablishmentarianism.
+The longest word that most people can agree upon as being a “real” word is the 28-letter antidisestablishmentarianism.
 It means — roughly — opposition to the withdrawal of State support from a church.
-Of course, it’s not without its critics.
+Of course, that word also has its critics.

 Some point out that it’s really just a jumble of prefixes and suffixes.
-To prove their point, critics point out that other people have added the prefix “pseudo” to the word to create the 34-letter pseudoantidisestablishmentarianism, which would be false opposition to the withdrawal of State support from a church.
+To prove their point, critics point out that other people have added the prefix “pseudo” to the word.
+That makes the 34-letter pseudoantidisestablishmentarianism.
+That would mean false opposition to the withdrawal of State support from a church.

 Yikes!
 What’s a wordsmith to do?
-If you’re wondering what the longest words you might actually encounter in regular English text are, those words include uncharacteristically (20 letters), deinstitutionalization (22 letters) and counterrevolutionaries (also 22 letters).
+Are you wondering what the longest words you might actually encounter in regular English text are?
+Those words include uncharacteristically (20 letters), deinstitutionalization (22 letters), and counterrevolutionaries (also 22 letters).

 Naturally, some smarty pants might make a case for smiles being the longest word in the English language.
 Sure, it has only six letters, but you can also truthfully say that there is a “mile” between the first and last letters!

 Standards: CCRA.L.3, CCRA.L.6, CCRA.R.1, CCRA.R.2, CCRA.R.4, CCRA.R.10, CCRA.SL.1, CCRA.SL.2